VelisariosF/Booking_App/README.md

 # Booking_App
-This is an app like Arbnb.Helps people book a residential place
+This is an app like Airbnb.Helps people book a residence.